-You’ve asked friends to recommend great contractors, picked your favorite, checked references — and maybe even conducted an online background check on his business.
-So you know you’ve found a top-notch guy for your home improvement project.
+You’ve asked friends to recommend great contractors, picked your favorite, checked references — and maybe even conducted an online background check on their business.
+So you know you’ve found a top-notch pro for your home improvement project.

-But remember that his bottom line is getting you to sign a contract, and he’s not going to mention anything that might get in the way.
-Before you make a commitment, here’s what you need to know in order to protect your own bottom line.
+But remember that their bottom line is getting you to sign a contract, and they're not going to mention anything that might get in the way.
+Before you make a commitment, here are five things you need to know to protect your bottom line.

-1. He’s Not the Only Game in Town
+#1 They're Not the Only Contractor in Town

-Even if you believe you found the best contractor in the area, don’t hire him unless you’re sure he’s right for your project.
+Even if you believe you found the best contractor in the area, don’t hire them unless you’re sure they're right for your project.

-Homeowners should solicit at least three bids from three different contractors before awarding a home improvement project.
+You should solicit at least three bids from three contractors before awarding a home improvement project.
 This way you can make an educated hiring decision by comparing costs, methods, and materials.

 What you should do: Make sure you have a basis for comparison when asking for bids.
 Provide each contractor with the same project details.
 This may include materials you wish to use and floor plans.
 Although cost should be one of your deciding factors, other points to consider include scheduling and communication style.

-TIP: Once you picked the best contractor for the job, keep your project on track with an ironclad contract.
+Tip: Once you've picked the best contractor for the job, keep your project on track with an ironclad contract.

-2. He's Going to Farm Out the Work
+#2 They'll Farm Out the Work to Subcontractors

 Instead, their role is to sign clients, manage budgets, and schedule a cast of subcontractors.
-When he’s trying to win your business, a contractor can be pretty vague about how involved he’s going to be — and who will be running the job day-to-day.
+When they're trying to win your business, contractors can be vague about how involved they'll be — and who will be running the job day-to-day.

 What you should do: Inquire who will be in charge of the job site.
-Ask to meet the job foreman, preferably while he’s at work on a current job site.
-“Maybe he’s a chain smoker or doesn’t speak English or who knows what?” says Stockbridge, Mass., contractor Jay Rhind.
-“You want to make sure you feel comfortable with him.”
+Ask to meet the job foreman, preferably while they're at work on a current job site, says Stockbridge, Mass., contractor Jay Rhind Builders.
+“You want to make sure you feel comfortable with them.”

-TIP: Don’t underestimate the power of being nice.
+Tip: Don’t underestimate the importance of being nice.
 It can help keep your contractor and crew on track while improving the quality of their work.

-If his business is financially sound and he’s in good standing with his suppliers, he shouldn’t need to pay for anything up front.
+If their business is financially sound and in good standing with their suppliers, they shouldn’t need to pay for anything up front.
 In fact, many states limit a contractor’s advance.
-California maxes out deposits at 10% of the job cost, or $1,000 — whichever is smaller.
-To find out what the law is in your area, check with your local or state consumer agency.
+California maxes out deposits at 10% of the job cost, or $1,000, whichever is smaller.
+To find out the law in your area, check with your local or state consumer agency.

 What you should do: A small deposit is reasonable to kick off a project.
 But your payment plan should be based on a defined amount of work being completed.
 This way, if the work isn’t proceeding according to schedule, the payments will be delayed.

-What you should do: If you can handle buying items such as plumbing fixtures, cabinets, countertops, and flooring, ask your contractor to take them out of his bid price.
+What you should do: If you can handle buying items such as plumbing fixtures, cabinets, countertops, and flooring, ask your contractor to take them out of their bid price.
 Be sure to agree on specific numbers and amounts of what you’ll be buying, and that you’ll have the items to the job site when they’re needed.
-You could save 10% to 20% or more on the overall cost of the project.
+You could save on the overall cost of the project.

-Sure, there are contractors who have strong design abilities.
+Sure, some contractors have strong design abilities.
 Chances are, however, they’re spending a lot more time running their businesses than honing their design chops.

-What you should do: Depending upon the complexity of your project, you may need a number of skilled pros to get the job done.
-So don’t count on a contractor to design your space and add clever details, unless he clearly demonstrates his abilities and has a portfolio of his own work.
+What you should do: Depending on the complexity of your project, you may need a number of skilled pros to get the job done.
+So don’t count on a contractor to design your space and add clever details unless they clearly demonstrate their abilities and have a portfolio of their own work.

-Ask his references specifically about his design skills.
-Keep in mind, in some instances you might be better off hiring an architect for overall planning, and a kitchen and bath designer for the details.
+Ask a contractor's references about their design skills.
+Keep in mind, you might sometimes be better off hiring an architect for overall planning, and a kitchen and bath designer for the details.